Weasel (Marvel Comics): Patient Zero

-After being killed by Macho Gomez, Weasel was condemned to Hell which he escapes from with the help of Mephisto.
-He then rechristens himself Patient Zero.
-He then sets out to get revenge on both Deadpool and Peter Parker, hiring the former to assassinate the latter after making it look like torturous human experimentation was being conducted at Parker Industries which Patient Zero also steals data from for use in transforming captured homeless people into "Manstrosities".
-After the Manstrosities are defeated in a confrontation with Spider-Man and Deadpool, Patient Zero injects the two heroes' DNA samples into another test subject.
+After being killed by Macho Gomez, Weasel is condemned to Hell.
+He escapes Hell with the help of Mephisto and rechristens himself Patient Zero.
+Patient Zero sets out to get revenge on both Deadpool and Peter Parker, hiring Deadpool to kill Peter and stealing data from Parker Industries for use in transforming people into "Manstrosities".
+After the Manstrosities are defeated, Patient Zero injects Spider-Man and Deadpool's DNA samples into another test subject.
 This transforms her into Itsy Bitsy, a psychotic vigilante with the combined powers of Deadpool and Spider-Man.
-When his creation turns on him, a desperate Patient Zero reaches out to Spider-Man and Deadpool for aid and is killed in front of them by Itsy Bitsy.
+When his creation turns on him, Patient Zero reaches out to Spider-Man and Deadpool for aid and is killed in front of them by Itsy Bitsy.
+Weasel is later resurrected, but lacks the powers he had as Patient Zero.